 3. Always Prioritize User Experience: The primary goal of adopting VDI is to enhance user experience and in the

 For the most part, user experience doesn’t only involve your network capacity, but also how users are trained and educated about the VDI platform.
 For most people who aren’t tech savvy, VDI may seem like a complex, new idea.
 However, they must be educated that it is not very different from most client-server platforms – only much better.

 One way to provide excellent user experience is to ensure the VDI platform can support the same applications that your users employ for their work.
 Also, they must be able to access the network with their devices.
-VDI platforms like FileCloud support most end-point devices.
-FileCloud also provides a range of tools to promote collaboration over its VDI network.
+File collaboration platforms for VDI like FileCloud support most end-point devices.
+FileCloud also provides a range of tools to promote collaboration over its network.
 This goes a long way to improve

 These are some of the main considerations to guarantee success when implementing VDI, but there are many other things to keep in mind including:

 • Assessing the possible security implications of opting for VDI.

 • Taking the time to test the network before migrating your users.

 • Choosing the right tools to troubleshoot and maintain your VDI network.

 • Evaluating how the transition to VDI will affect the process of managing employees in your workplace.

 There is no question that VDI has the potential to redefine the working environment completely.
 However, taking the time to look into all the factors listed above can go a long way to guarantee a successful transition, cut out unforeseen costs, reduce the complexity of the process and prevent a lot of issues that may spring up.